- Distinguished Professor (2017)

 BIOGRAPHYRandy Long received her B.A. and M.A. from San Diego State University, and her M.F.A. from California State University at Long Beach.
 She was an assistant professor at Drake University in Iowa before joining IU in 1983.
 Long serves as a Professor of metalsmithing and jewelry design at the School of Art and Design at Indiana University Bloomington.

-Highly respected in her field as a "brilliant master of materials," Long has exhibited her "museum quality" work internationally and in dozens of private and public collections, including the Art Institute of Chicago; the Museum of Art and Design (formerly the American Craft Museum), New York; the Indianapolis Museum of Art; the Jewish Museum, New York; the Yale University Art Gallery, Museion Kecskemet in Hungary, and the International Ceramic Studio in Hungary.
+Highly respected in her field, Long has exhibited her work internationally and in dozens of private and public collections, including the Art Institute of Chicago; the Museum of Art and Design (formerly the American Craft Museum), New York; the Indianapolis Museum of Art; the Jewish Museum, New York; the Yale University Art Gallery, Museion Kecskemet in Hungary, and the International Ceramic Studio in Hungary.
 Her exhibition list includes two solo exhibitions at the prestigious Susan Cummins Gallery in California, and participation in over 120 shows and over 100 invitations to speak throughout the United States, as well as dozens of international and traveling shows and lectures.
 She was recently selected for the Two Hundred Years of Indiana Art: A Cultural Legacy Bicentennial Exhibition at the Indiana State Museum of Indianapolis.
 Her work has been published many times in premier periodicals such as Metalsmith Magazine, American Craft, and Ornament Magazine, New York Times, Metropolitan Home Magazine, and Connoisseur Magazine.
 Long's notable books include Humor in Craft (2012); Makers: A History of Studio Craft, Art Jewelry Today (2010); The Compendium Finale of Contemporary Jewelers (2008); and Art Jewelry Today (2003).
 Professor Long is the recipient of two National Endowment for the Arts Recipient of Craftsman Fellowships and two Indiana Arts Commission Master's Fellowships.
 In 2007 she was awarded the NICHE Magazine Art Educator of the Year Award, in partial recognition for her establishing the metals program in Indiana University "as one of the leading programs in the nation."